| articles | chronology|

 unleashed a wave of slaughter, exploitation and genocide that almost

+eradicated the inhabitants of this hemisphere.
 The real issue, however, is not Indians vs. Italians, or even

 Columbus the man.
 While Columbus was far from an innocent bystander or a